dlz01/PAIR-cropping-tool/README.md

 ### macOS

 1. Download the `.dmg` file from the website.
-2. Double-click the `.dmg` file to open a pop-up window
+2. Click the `.dmg` file to open a pop-up window
-3. Double-click the application in the pop-up window to run it.
+3. Double-click the application mark_and_crop in the pop-up window to run it.
+4. If you encounter a warning about an "unverified developer," follow the steps below to open the app:

+    a.
+Click cancel when the warning pop up.

+    b.
+Open "System Preferences" and navigate to "Security & Privacy".

+    c.
+Under "General" tab, there is an option to open the app anyway.
+Click "Open."

+    This process only needs to be done once.
+Afterward, you can open the app as usual.

 ### From Source Code